A guide to switching credit cards

 Now you have your new card, you’ll need to decide whether to cancel your old card.

-Closing your old card will reduce the risk of identity fraud, and you won’t be tempted to spend on it again.
-But it also means that your credit score could suffer a temporary dip, especially if your old card had been managed well over a long period of time.
+Closing your old card will reduce the risk of identity fraud and you won’t be tempted to spend on it again.
+But it also means that your credit score could suffer a temporary dip.
+This is especially true if your old card had been managed well over a long period of time.

 Then you'll like these